• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (4) No major difference.

-(3) The Implementation in 2019 is as follows:
+(3) The Implementation is as follows:

 A. furnishing information required for business execution by directors and arranging refresher courses:

-(a) providing the latest or amended law and regulations related to the Company’s business and corporate governance when the directors onboard and to update periodically.
+(a) Providing the latest or amended law and regulations related to the Company’s business and corporate governance when the directors onboard and to update periodically.

-(b) furnishing information required for business execution by directors and maintaining the communication between directors and chief officers of each division.
+(b) Furnishing information required for business execution by directors and maintaining the communication between directors and chief officers of each division.

-(c) assist in arranging meetings with chief internal auditor or CPA.
+(c) Assist in arranging meetings with chief internal auditor or CPA.

-(d) assist in arranging refresher courses.
+(d) Assist in arranging refresher courses.

-B. handling matters relating to board meetings and shareholders meetings procedures and resolutions in compliance with laws.
+B. Handling matters relating to board meetings and shareholders meetings procedures and resolutions in compliance with laws.

-(a) reporting to the board of directors, independent directors or audit committee on the company’s corporate governance operations and confirming whether the company’s shareholders’ meeting and board meeting are in compliance with relevant laws and corporate governance codes.
+(a) reporting to the Board of Directors, independent directors or audit committee on the company’s corporate governance operations and confirming whether the company’s shareholders’ meeting and board meeting are in compliance with relevant laws and corporate governance codes.

-(b) assisting and reminding the directors which the laws and regulations that should be followed when executing business or making a resolution of the board of directors.
+(b) Assisting and reminding the directors which the laws and regulations that should be followed when executing business or making a resolution of the Board of Directors.

-(c) Reviewing the material information announcement of an important resolution from the board of directors meeting to ensure the content’s legality and correctness for protecting investors have reciprocal transaction information.
+(c) Reviewing the material information announcement of an important resolution from the Board of Directors meeting to ensure the content’s legality and correctness for protecting investors have reciprocal transaction information.

 D. In accordance with related laws and regulation to handle the pre-registration of shareholders’ meeting, to prepare the shareholders meeting notice, the handbook of the annual meeting of shareholders, the minutes of the shareholders meeting, and to handle the change of registration when the articles of association is amended, or the directors are re-elected.